Wonder why human translation services will continue to be needed in the age of artificial intelligence and machine learning? Here is a good analogy…

 Similarly, in the 1950s and 60s, work began on developing computerized machine translation engines.
 Initial results looked promising prompting many to predict the near end of human translators.
 After all, if a 5 year old kid can speak multiple languages and interpret them, sophisticated computers can surely do the same.

-Half a century later, with phenomenal advances in computing technologies, software and mathematical algorithms, the best machine translation engines still cannot surpass human translation accuracy.
+More than half a century later, with phenomenal advances in computing technologies, software and mathematical algorithms, the best machine translation engines still cannot surpass human translation accuracy.
 They don’t even come close!
 Yet many pundits continue to predict the imminent demise of the translator and the translation industry as we know it today!